 To begin treatment, Dr. Gittleman first numbs your mouth with local anesthesia.
 Then, he creates a small hole in the tooth to carefully remove the infected portion of the tooth, the dental pulp.
 In many cases, we prescribe antibiotics to ensure we completely remove the infection.

 Once your dentist removes the infected portion of the tooth, he will seal the space with bio-ceramic cement.
 Bio-ceramic cement is a revolutionary material that strengthens a tooth after a root canal.
-To ensure long-term stability for the tooth and your bite, we recommend placing a dental crown after the root canal.
+To ensure long-term stability for the tooth and your bite, we recommend placing a custom dental crown after the root canal.
 Our team custom designs crowns and fillings that blend naturally with your existing teeth.

 Why do I need a root canal?